 The modern American landscape has been transformed drastically since the introduction of disposable single use plastic in the early 1940’s.
 Each year we throw away 280 million metric tons of plastic globally.
 Plastic doesn’t biodegrade, it pollutes our food chain, threatens ocean, wildlife and human health and is an enormous cost to clean up.
 Every bit of plastic ever created is still in existence.

 Hind-sites twenty twenty, looking back at the impact of the choice of disposable plastic.
 This installation piece brings the impact of consumer and corporate behavior regarding disposables into clear site.
 Beckoning the viewer to evaluate their own behavior with plastic consumption.
 To change what is manufactured and marketed we must first change the consumer.
 To positively effect consumer behavior we’ve decided to “Ruin Views” by installing larger then life 20ft plastic bottle and 20ft plastic disposable cup replicas into natural environments in the Los Angeles area, featuring 5 locations over 1 week.

-This exhibition will feature a 20ft replica of a disposable cold beverage cup with a green straw as well as a 20ft replica of a disposable plastic water bottle.
+This exhibition features a 20ft replica of a disposable cold beverage cup with a green straw as well as (2) 20ft replica of a disposable plastic water bottle and a 25ft straw.
 These pieces will be installed into the following locations in and around the Los Angeles area.
 Originating in downtown Los Angeles and in following the path of plastic eventually making their way to the ocean.